Socat for Pentester

 What is Socat?

-In a general sense, socat is a relay that can be used for data transfer in both directions between two data channels independently.
+In a general sense, socat acts as a relay that can transfer data independently in both directions between two data channels.
 These data channels can be in a form of a file, pipe, device (serial line, etc. or a pseudo-terminal), a socket (UNIX, IP4, IP6 – raw, UDP, TCP), an SSL socket, proxy CONNECT connection, a file descriptor (stdin, etc.), the GNU line editor (readline), a program, or a combination of two of these.

 Usage of Socat

-socat provides a wide range of tasks that it can be used for.
-Let’s take an example, Socat can be used as a TCP port forwarder, as an external socksifier, for attacking weak firewalls, as a shell interface to UNIX sockets or an IP6 relay, for redirecting TCP oriented programs to a serial line, or to logically connect serial lines on different computers, as well as to establish a secure environment for running client or server shell scripts with network connections.
+Socat handles a wide range of tasks.
+For example, you can use Socat as a TCP port forwarder, an external socksifier, a tool for attacking weak firewalls, or a shell interface to UNIX sockets or an IP6 relay.
+Additionally, it can redirect TCP-oriented programs to a serial line, logically connect serial lines on different computers, or establish a secure environment for running client or server shell scripts with network connections.

 Netcat V/s Socat